Apulian cuisine: Seafood

 Because Apulia is a peninsula, it has a long coastline and the sea is never far away.
 This has made seafood an important part of its cuisine.
 The large variety of seafood that is available includes sea bream, octopus, prawns, oysters, anchovies, mussels and clams.
 The region has been compared with Japan for its love of raw fish.

 One of the more popular dishes is tiella, a slow-cooked dish layered with rice, potatoes and mussels.
 This version originates from Bari, but there is plenty of local variation in the recipe, with different versions originating from Foggia, Taranto and the Salento.
 Some of these don't even include seafood.
 Scapece is a fish dish from Gallipoli, Apulia which is notable for its preservation method.
 Similar to escabeche, fish is fried and then preserved in red wine vinegar with breadcrumbs and saffron to greatly extend its shelf life.
-Some dishes use dried and salted cod (baccalà), one of the very few imported ingredients.
+Some dishes use dried and salted cod (baccalà) like Baccalà in umido alla pugliese, one of the very few imported ingredients.
+Mussels are the most used seafood, especially in Taranto, with mussles are prepared dishes like Cozze gratinate, Spaghetti con le cozze, Tubettini con le cozze, Impepata di cozze (Peppered mussles) etc...

 Meat

 In the past meat was a scarcity due to its expense.
 For this reason, it is not an important component of the cuisine of Apulia.
 Beef was lacking almost entirely from the diet in the past, because cattle was used for farm work or reared for milk.
 It was slaughtered only when it was very old.
 Likewise, the prevalence of horse meat is explained by the slaughter of lame horses which were no longer able to work.
 Lamb, poultry and rabbit (often reared on farms) and to a lesser degree game were the main sources of meat.
 A farm used to raise a single pig, of which every part would be used when it was slaughtered.
-Some of its meat would be consumed directly, but most of it would be preserved as ham, sausages and salami.
+Some of its meat would be consumed directly, but most of it would be preserved as ham and sausages, such as capocollo di Martina Franca, prosciutto di Faeto, soppressata di Martina Franca and zampina.

 The Apulian recipe for ragù differs from the version prepared in other Italian regions.
 Traditionally it uses sun-dried tomato pulp (conserva) as a base, which is then fried in olive oil with some water, fresh tomatoes and optionally chili pepper and red wine.
 Then meat braciole (or involtini) are added, which can be used together with the sauce to dress pasta dishes.
 Apart from quality cuts of meat, there are also recipes which call for offal in the form of roulades and pig's trotters.